Frequently Asked Questions

 6. What is the deadline for filing?

 July 1st of the assessment year or within 30 days of when the “Change of Value Notice (revaluation)” was mailed by the County Assessor, whichever date is later.
 If you mail your petition, it must be postmarked by midnight of the deadline.
 You may hand deliver the petition to the Board of Equalization (care of the Walla Walla County Commissioners’ office, 314 West Main, Walla Walla) and have it date stamped.
+Please include a copy of the value change notice when filing your appeal petition.

 If you are appealing other County Assessor determinations, such as denial of an application for current use or the removal of classification from property by the assessor, you also have 30 days from the date of the mailing of notification.